Girolamo Casanate: Biblioteca Casanatense

 Casanate's chief service to learning, especially theology, was the Biblioteca Casanatense, founded and endowed by him.
 During his life he had collected about 25,000 books which he left to Santa Maria sopra Minerva, together with an endowment of 80,000 scudi for administration and the acquisition of new books.

-He also provided funds for a college (theologi casanatenses) of six Dominicans of different nationalities (Italian, French, Spanish, German, English, Polish) and two professors who would regularly lecture on texts by St. Thomas Aquinas, particularly the Summa Theologica.
+He also provided funds for a college (theologi casanatenses) of six Dominicans of different nationalities (Italian, French, Spanish, German, English, Polish) and two professors who would regularly lecture on texts by Thomas Aquinas, particularly the Summa Theologica.

-To honour his friend, Cloche also had a statue of Cardinal Casanate made by Le Gros which, in 1708, was placed outside the old entrance to the library but shortly later moved into the enlarged reading room.
+To honour his friend, Cloche also had a statue of Casanate made by Le Gros which, in 1708, was placed outside the old entrance to the library but shortly later moved into the enlarged reading room.

 College of St. Thomas

 To foster the study of Greek, Hebrew and Dogmatic Theology, Casanate also endowed 4 chairs of learning at the College of St. Thomas (the future Pontifical University of St. Thomas Aquinas, Angelicum) which was at the times also attached to Santa Maria sopra Minerva.